SchwarzIT/go-code-review/README.md

 ## 🛠️ Features

 - **Coupon Creation:** Generate new coupons with validation.
+- **Persistent Coupons:** Coupons will be saved in `/app/data/coupons.data.json`in container to ensure persistence.
 - **Coupon Application:** Apply coupons to shopping baskets with validation.
 - **Bulk Retrieval:** Retrieve multiple coupons by their codes.
 - **Docker Support:** Easy deployment using Docker containers.